Manga (footballer, born 1937)

+Career

 Manga started his career in 1955 in Sport Recife.
 In 1959 he moved to Botafogo, where he became a national celebrity.
 In 1966 he was the Brazilian goalkeeper in the 1966 FIFA World Cup.
 In the 1970s he also played for Sport Club Internacional (where he won two national titles), Coritiba and Grêmio.
 He also played in Uruguay and Ecuador, where he finished his career at the age of 44.

+Death

+On April 8, 2025, Manga died at Rio Barra Hospital in Rio de Janeiro.
+He was 87.

 Honours

+Below is a list of the main titles won by Manga, including 25 official tournaments: